Chief Justice John Roberts Nixes Rand Paul's Question on Whistleblower

 During the Senate impeachment trial’s second day of questions, Sens.
 Ted Cruz (R-TX) and Mike Lee (R-UT) asked President Donald Trump’s legal team if House Intelligence Committee staffers and the “alleged whistleblower were employed by or detailed to the National Security Council during the same time period between January 2017 and the present?
 Do you have reason to believe they knew each other?”

-The two Republican senators also asked if there is “any reason to believe” that the so-called “whistleblower” and an Intelligence Community staffers “coordinated to fulfill their reported commitment to quote, ‘Do everything we can to take out the president,’ end quote?”
+The two Republican senators also asked if there is, “any reason to believe” that the so-called “whistleblower” and an Intelligence Community staffers “coordinated to fulfill their reported commitment to quote, ‘Do everything we can to take out the president,’ end quote?”

-White House deputy counsel Patrick Philbin replied that “the only knowledge that we have, that I have of this, comes from public reports.”
+White House deputy counsel Patrick Philbin replied, “the only knowledge that we have, that I have of this, comes from public reports.”

 “I gather there is a news report in some publication that suggests a name for the whistleblower, suggests where he worked, that he worked at that time while detailed of the NSC staff for then-vice president Biden and there were others who worked there,” Philbin added.